 If you’re using a car, driving with a mattress on the roof can be pretty dangerous especially if you’re a fast driver.
 So, to stay safe, you need to drive slower than normal to avoid risking your life and that of other road users.

-If you’re driving alone, remember to keep an eye on the rear mirrors to make it easier to detect any problems.
+If you’re driving alone, remember to keep an eye on the rear mirrors to detect any problems.
 If you have friends around, you can request them to drive behind you so that they can monitor your mattress.

-So, if you’re planning to move your mattress without the help of professional furniture movers, asking a friend to help you through is the best approach as it will help you save your mattress from potential damage.
+So, if you’re planning to move your mattress without the help of a professional moving company, asking a friend to help you through is the best approach as it will save your mattress from potential damage.

-Your mattress is your investment and finding one that well suits your specific level of comfort can be quite difficult.
-Although some people might opt to leave their mattresses behind when moving, following this guide closely will save you the cost and the hassle of purchasing a new mattress after you get to your new home.
+A mattress is a considerable investment and finding one that suits well your level of comfort can be quite difficult.
+Although some people might opt to leave their mattresses behind when moving, following this guide closely will save you the cost and the hassle of purchasing a new one after moving to your new home.